MichaelsPlayground/CanteenAppNtag424/readme.md

 2) **backend internet server**: The smartphone sends the data to the backend server (like a synchronization) where they are additionally stored.
 The actual reason for using an internet server is the access by a personal computer.
-3) **personal computer**: As it is a challenge to enter or edit a lot of text a personal computer access is the better way to handle and enter all the informations regarding the storing goods.
-Maybe you are having a Word or Pages document with the content information and now you can easilly copy and paste the data
+3) **personal computer**: As it is a challenge to enter or edit a lot of text a personal computer access is the better way to handle and enter all the information regarding the storing goods.
+Maybe you are having a Word or Pages document with the content information and now you can easily copy and paste the data

+## Bulk Registration of tag UIDs

+The backend server works on registered tags only.
+The most common way to register a new tag - after the tag was personalized - is to simply tap the tag to the smartphone with enabled internet connection.
+It will open a browser and calls a page that registers the tag UID on the backend server.

+This workflow may be good for some new tags but when setting up a new storage management with a lot of existing goods and tags you better use this activity.
+By tapping the personalized tags to the smartphone one after another an internal list with tagUIDs fills up and when you're finished press the **EXPORT REGISTRATION LIST button**.
+A file chooser opens and directs to a directory in external storage like "Download" with a predefined filename "bulk.dat".
+After pressing "save" in the chooser a new file is created, containing all tagUIDs separated by a 'new line' character.
+Use this list as a source for the "upload tagUID list function" in the backend server menu.

+If the same tag is tapped twice this is noticed and the tag is not added to the list.
+This is working on the tag data registered with this activity lifetime.
+There is NO check here if the tag was previously registered on the backend server, but this check is done during backend server import.

+If you leave the activity by returning to home menu the tags registered so far gets deleted.

 ## Note on this description